 You can see the original colors work well, buuut I decided to go with some different colors anyway.
 Notice how I said, "I decided".
 My color choice is totally subjective.
 Without colors that more clearly associated with the categories in our dataset, it's all free-range (pun intended) less those colors that make it hard for others with color vision limitations.

 While most colors are free to use, notice what happens when the low-contrast option is selected.
 Those grid lines become a bit pointless, hey?
 There's your justification to remove the background color.
-Every choice is a design choice in data visualization.
+Every choice is a design choice.

 My favorite tool to use top pick pretty colors is ColorZilla.
 Regardless of the tool you use, ColorZilla makes it super simple to grab those HEX codes your visualization tools needs for custom colors.

 In order to make my visualization (technically) beautiful the dimensions need to be just perfect 👌 Visua.ly has a good slide deck you can run through to learn more about the golden ratio if you are into that sorta superficial stuff.